Remortgage, Company Director

 Remortgaging a property is the process of applying for a mortgage with a new lender without physically moving between locations.

 There are a few reasons why you may be considering remortgaging your property.
-Maybe you simply want to get a better deal and take advantage of cheaper rates elsewhere.
+Maybe you simply want to get a better deal and take advantage of cheaper rates elsewhere – especially when your current deal ends.
 Perhaps you need to raise money for home improvements and other large purchases.
 You can do this by releasing cash from your existing mortgage and upping your monthly repayments or the length of their mortgage term as part of a revised agreement.